--Asia: Takeshi Matsuda 2007-09,
+-Asia: Takeshi Matsuda in 2007-09,

-Akira Sugiyama 2010-21,
+Akira Sugiyama in 2010 to 2021,

-Shinya Narita 2021 to present RC.
+Shinya Narita in 2021 to present.

--Europe: Ron Settles 2007,
+-Europe: Ron Settles in 2007,

-Jan Timmermans 2008-11,
+Jan Timmermans in 2008-11,

-Jochen Kaminski 2012 to present RC.
+Jochen Kaminski in 2012 to present.

 Spokesperson selection: The RCs do not to have a predetermined rotation of RCs as their chairperson and spokesperson for the collaboration; he/she will be chosen by the RCs.
 Ron Settles had this function in 2007, and Jan Timmermans was elected as Chairperson/Spokesperson for 2008-11.
 Jochen Kaminski was chosen by the RCs as the Spokesperson for the following years up to present.